-- Camp Gay: Averted.
+Camp Gay: Averted.
 None of the gay characters are particularly effeminate.

-- Caustic Critic: Rodney is a professional critic and his style is overly insulting to various theatrical directors.
-At some point, Rodney is assaulted by an irrate director.
+- Caustic Critic: Rodney is a professional theatre critic whose style is overly insulting to various theatrical directors.
+At one point, Rodney is assaulted by an irate director.

 - Cure Your Gays: Played with.
-Constance summarises Nina's efforts as trying to bring George "to his senses".
+Constance summarizes Nina's efforts as trying to bring George "to his senses".

 - Fag Hag: Nina at first.
 Then she falls hard for her gay friend.

 - Fair Cop: Louis Crowley.
 An African-American with model looks.

 - The Ghost: Lucy Jane Parnell, George's first love, is frequently mentioned but never seen.